Aimeedeer/solana-syscall-demos/README.md

 **Things to be aware of:**

-`devnet` runtime provides 200,000 compute units, while `localhost` gives you 1,400,000 compute units.
+`devnet` runtime provides 200,000 compute units, while `localhost` offers 1,400,000 compute units.
 (I didn't test it on `testnet` or `mainnet-beta`.)

 This program works fine with `localhost`, but it